ShanEllis/ShanEllis.github.io/_posts/2017-12-11-Harassment.md

 ```
 ![](https://ShanEllis.github.io/Sexual_Harassment/perp.png)

 # What Type of Institution Was It?

 When reporting the type of institution, survey participants reported experiencing sexual harassment at all types of institutions.
-While we could focus on the relative values, I'll note that there are not hte same numbers of institutions/agencies in each category.
+While we could focus on the relative values, I'll note that there are not the same numbers of institutions/agencies in each category.
 Further, there is likely some selection bias in those who have responded to the survey.
-For these two reasos, raw numbers likely don't tell the whole story.
-However, the fact that harassment occurs across the board is undeniable from these data.
+For these two reasons, raw numbers likely don't tell the whole story.
+However, what we can conclude from these data is sexual harassment occurs across the board.

 ```r
   df %>%